Red cabbage indicator is a simple way to tell whether a substance is an acid or alkali.

 An adult should help with the chopping and heating of the cabbage.

-When using red cabbage indicator the colour of the liquid will change from purple to red if it is an acid and from purple to green if it is an alkali.
+When using the red cabbage indicator, the colour of the liquid will change from purple to red if it is an acid and from purple to green if it is an alkali.
 The different shades of colour will depend on the strength of the acid or alkali.
-If there is no colour change the substance is said to be neutral.
+The substance is said to be neutral if there is no colour change.

-Acid and bases are opposites, acids have a low pH and bases have a high pH.
+Acids and bases are opposites; acids have a low pH, and bases have a high pH.

 Red cabbage contains a pigment called anthocyanin, which is what changes colour.

-Try using beetroot juice instead of red cabbage, which works the best?
+Try using beetroot juice instead of red cabbage; which works best?

 You could also try blowing into the indicator.
 What happens?

-The indicator should turn red, as the carbon dioxide we breathe out reacts with the water to form carbonic acid.
+The indicator should turn red as the carbon dioxide you breathe out reacts with the water to form carbonic acid.